Arunsai57/AI-based-Home-Security-System/README.md

 - Average face recognition accuracy > 90%
 - Object detection identifies common items with confidence > 60%.
 - SMS alert triggers in <3 seconds for unknown intrusions.
-- Frames of each detection saved in organized folders.
+- Each detection frame is saved in organized folders.
 - Firebase logs update in real time and are displayed on the dashboard.
 - Logs categorized cleanly in dashboard